 The Emerson Board of Directors acknowledges the importance of addressing and minimizing the environmental impact of the Company's operations.
 To that end, the Company's emissions data are available through the Carbon Disclosure Project, which works with thousands of global companies and institutional investors, and has the world's largest repository of self-reported corporate environmental data.
+We have also begun disclosing information regarding our greenhouse gas emissions as part of our newly expanded Corporate Social Responsibility Report, which can be found at www.Emerson.com, About Us, Corporate Social Responsibility.
 Additional disclosure of strict GHG emissions goals, as requested by the shareholder proposal, would not provide significant incremental benefits to the Company, its shareholders, or the environment.
 More meaningful progress would be achieved by continuing to direct the Company's resources and focus towards actually reducing emissions and other environmental efforts.

-Emerson is a diversified company, with business units spanning many industries and more than 280 sites worldwide.
+Emerson is a diversified company, with business units spanning many industries and more than 205 sites worldwide.
 Changing business priorities make setting specific time-bound, quantitative, company-wide goals, as requested by the shareholder proponent, unduly limiting to the Company's ability to compete.
 Moreover, measuring performance against preset goals may present a misleading view of the Company's progress in reducing emissions given the Company's dynamic portfolio.
-Not only is the Company continually adjusting the businesses within its portfolio, as evidenced by the Company's current plan to spin off its network power business and explore options for its power generation, motors and drives, and storage businesses, but the environmental impact of the businesses added to or removed from the portfolio may be significantly different, making comparisons based on total Company sales misleading.
+Not only is the Company continually adjusting the businesses within its portfolio, as evidenced by the Company's significant repositioning actions, including agreements to sell its Network Power and Leroy Somer and Control Techniques businesses and to acquire the Valves and Controls business of Pentair plc, but the environmental impact of the businesses added to or removed from the portfolio may be significantly different, making comparisons based on total Company sales misleading.